To view more expert advice on a different topic, please select one from the list below.

 Q. We're considering having a micro wedding – can you give us some ideas and advice?

-Sarah says: A wedding is about two people and while it's great that you'll be able to have loved ones present to celebrate with you, don't let worries over who can't be there spoil the day.
+A. Sarah Chapman says: A wedding is about two people and while it's great that you'll be able to have loved ones present to celebrate with you, don't let worries over who can't be there spoil the day.
 With government restrictions currently in place determining the size of weddings, it's important to think of ways that you can involve guests who should've been there celebrating with you.
 Attending events remotely will be a common occurrence this year so reducing the number of people at your wedding to an intimate number means you'll be planning what's known as a micro wedding.
 They still feature time-honoured traditions that make a wedding special but on a much smaller scale.

 I believe that the ceremony is at the very heart of the day.
 Book your legal marriage first at a register office with two witnesses present and then I'll help you write your vows and readings, finding the right words perfectly suited for you, your family and friends.
 I encourage my couples to write personal vows, especially when it's a more intimate wedding.
 Take the opportunity to share words and promises, surrounded by the people who are closest to you both.
 Include sentimental details, like wearing your mother's necklace or having your dog walk down the aisle with you.